Criteria

 Case definitions

-Case definitions are presented here from the World Health Organization, the UK Health Security Agency, and the US Centers for Disease Control and Prevention.
+Case definitions are presented here from the World Health Organization (WHO), the UK Health Security Agency (UKHSA), and the Centers for Disease Control and Prevention (CDC).
 Case definitions may vary between regions.
 Consult your local public health authority for the most current case definition.
 Other case definitions may be available.

 Suspected case:

-• A person who is a contact of a probable or confirmed mpox case in the 21 days before the onset of signs or symptoms, and who presents with any of the following: acute onset of fever (>38.5°C [>101.3°F]); headache; myalgia; back pain; profound weakness; or fatigue.
+• A person who is a contact of a probable or confirmed mpox case in the 21 days before the onset of signs or symptoms, and who presents with any of the following symptoms but without lesions: acute onset of fever (>101.3°F [>38.5°C]); headache; myalgia; back pain; profound weakness; or fatigue.

-• The skin rash may include single or multiple lesions in the anogenital region or elsewhere on the body.
+• The skin rash may include single or multiple lesions on the face, palms of hands and feet, genital area (penis, scrotum, vulva), perianal area, mouth, or elsewhere on the body.
 Mucosal lesions may include single or multiple oral, conjunctival, urethral, penile, vaginal, or anorectal lesions.
 Anorectal lesions can also manifest as anorectal inflammation (proctitis), pain, and/or bleeding.

 Probable case: